top of page

 29. Visit Cornerstone Community Centre

-A safe, welcoming, and inclusive community space offering low-cost rooms, classes, groups, and activities to the people of Brighton and Hove.
+A safe, welcoming, and inclusive community space offering low cost classes, groups, and activities to the people of Brighton and Hove.

 30. Get Involved in Volunteering